Professor Kaz Stuart, Director of the Centre for Research in Health and Society

 I think that there are aspirational differences.
 I think that women see themselves now as having a career and a career that will not have to cease due to family but one that can continue.

-• Member of Centre for Research in Health and Society (CRiHS) and Centre for National Parks and Protected Areas (CNPPA) at the University of Cumbria.
+- Member of the Centre for Research in Health and Society (CRiHS) and the Centre for National Parks and Protected Areas (CNPPA) at the University of Cumbria.

 Dr. Tracy Ann Hayes is prolific in the world of research supporting young people and families.
 She has achieved this despite being encouraged to get a job, get married, and have children, rather than a career.
 Her upbringing meant she was unaware of and unbound by traditional conventions.
 This gave her the ability and freedom to do things her own way, leading to her research being called innovative and creative, bringing a fresh approach to the field.